domingohui/100-days-of-code/log.md

 **Thoughts**: Eventually, I wnat to be able to send data (how long the user has spent reading the card, how many times it's been read, etc) from the present_card page to the server.
 Don't know if this is doable using only JS without reloaidng or even sending a POST response.
 So the app doesn't have to reload the page hopefully.

 **What's next**: Will start working on building present_card page wiht React.

+### Day 2: January 12, 2017

+**Today's Progress**: Wrote a minimal present_card page with ReactJS.
+Finishing the ReactJS tutorial.

+**Thoughts**: It seems that it's fairly trivial to render data to a ReactJS from the server.
+But it'd be interesting to see how to push/post data back to the server.